dpersing/netlify-site/posts/bookproject.md

 ## Who this book is for

-This book is primarily for accessibility practitioners, that is, anyone who's trying to make accessibility programming happen at an organization, or for clients.
+This book is primarily for accessibility practitioners: anyone who's trying to make accessibility programming happen at an organization, or for clients.
 It's especially for accessibility specialists who find themselves in over their heads, or who are interested in growing their skills in areas like change management, program management, and operations.
 Secondarily, it's for anyone who is trying to support that kind of work: managers, team leads, colleagues, and so on.

 ## How you can help